DLCV-Fall-2024/DLCV-Fall-2024-Final-1-frank/README.md

 * you might need vision transformer weight for sam throughout the usage of the repository.
 [Here](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://dl.fbaipublicfiles.com/segment_anything/sam_vit_h_4b8939.pth&ved=2ahUKEwj9sI2KoaqKAxWhQfUHHXjJNQUQFnoECB4QAQ&usg=AOvVaw29bUYaHDECwvcL5oJ3N4Ev) is the pretrain weight of sam_vit_h_4b8939.pth. click the botton 'Here' to download for ease.

+### Grounding DINO + Depth Anything with detected labels

+    python3 DINO_with_labels.py

+* make sure to first download the pretrained weights file of depth anything v2 under the path **./models/depth_anything_v2_vitl.pth**

+    > you can download the model [here](https://huggingface.co/depth-anything/Depth-Anything-V2-Large/resolve/main/depth_anything_v2_vitl.pth?download=true). make sure to put the model in the right folder with the correct path name (depth_anything_v2_vitl.pth).

+* grounding DINO pretrained model from (IDEA-Research/grounding-dino-base) will be downloaded, be aware of the memory usage.

+* results will be saved in **./DINO_with_information_results/**

 ### Segmentation using Grounding DINO + SAM

     python3 DINO_seg.py